deps-app/versions/README.md

 Versions is based off the fine work that [Hashobject](http://hashobject.com) has done on [Jarkeeper](https://github.com/hashobject/jarkeeper.com).
 Versions was forked and launched after the Jarkeeper service stopped running in late 2017.

+If you find Deps Versions useful, consider looking at [Deps](https://www.deps.co) for your private Maven repository hosting.
+Thanks!

 ## Inspirations

   * https://github.com/xsc/ancient-clj